MerapiPanel/MerapiPanel/README.md

 > This repo is under development

 # MerapiQu: Open Source CMS for Web Applications
-Merapi Panel is an open-source blueprint that empowers developers to effortlessly build dynamic, scalable web applications.
-With its modular architecture, dynamic components, and active community, Merapi Panel provides the tools you need to create, customize, and scale your web projects with confidence.
+MerapiQu is an open-source blueprint that empowers developers to effortlessly build dynamic, scalable web applications.
+With its modular architecture, dynamic components, and active community, MerapiQu provides the tools you need to create, customize, and scale your web projects with confidence.

 ## Installation

 You can install MerapiQu using Composer.
 If you haven't installed Composer yet, you can do so by following the instructions [here](https://getcomposer.org/download/).

-Run the following command in your project directory to install Merapi Panel:
+Run the following command in your project directory to install MerapiQu:

 ```bash
 composer require il4mb/mpanel